What are mitral stenosis, mitral regurgitation and mitral valve prolapse?

 Causes of mitral valve defects

-Sometimes a baby is born with a defective mitral valve.
+Sometimes a baby is born with an abnormal valve.
 In other cases, certain heart or health problems can lead to a weakened mitral valve during childhood or adulthood.
 Rheumatic fever, an acquired disease, can also cause scarring in the heart tissue resulting in mitral stenosis or regurgitation.

 Symptoms and signs of mitral valve defects